arize99/responsive-recipe-page-using-css-grid-and-flexbox/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com) - This helped me with most of the CSS code supports.
+- [W3Schools](https://www.w3schools.com) - This helped me with most of the CSS code supports.
-- [Example resource 2](https://www.google.com) - This is an amazing remember most of the codes I forgot.
-I'd recommend it to anyone still learning coding.
+- [Google](https://www.google.com) - This is amazing search engine that helped me remember most of the codes I forgot.
+I'd recommend it to anyone still learning coding. 😉

 ## Author